Bible Verse Of The Day

 Timothy was deeply committed to his faith because of Paul's guidance.
 The lessons he learned from Paul shaped his own ministry and legacy.
 Timothy became a faithful follower of Christ because of Paul's mentorship.

-Timothy: A Faithful Servant of God
+A Faithful Servant of God:

 Timothy was a devoted disciple who kept serving the Lord even after Paul passed away.
 He took charge of the church in Ephesus.
 This job meant he had to fight against false teachers who wanted to lead the church astray.